 More of a pizza connoisseur?
 Hit Tommy’s Pizza – a local staple and now a hot spot for great brews.
 Check their calendar to see if they are doing any tasting events.
 If you want some more great brews, check out Appalachian Brewing Company – they offer great pub food and their own brews including root beer.

-I can’t think drink without bringing up our great wineries – Adams County Winery, Jack's Hard Cider, Reid’s Orchard and Winery and Halbrendt Vineyard & Winery.
-Also check out the tasting rooms at Knob Hall Winery and Boyer Cellars.
+I can’t think drink without bringing up our great wineries – Adams County Winery, Jack’s Hard Cider, and Halbrendt Vineyard & Winery.
+Also check out the tasting room at Boyer Cellars.
 Each offers a different type of wine –from sweet to crisp to dry and robust.
 Don’t forget to try the hard ciders at Hauser and Reid’s – Adams County is Apple Country so you can bet we will offer some of the best ciders you will ever taste.

 While you are out discovering the taste of our vines, be sure to hit some of our great county restaurants.
-The Fairfield Inn 1797 is a great spot set in a historic tavern and inn.
-The President and Mamie Eisenhower enjoyed dining there when they were Gettysburg locals; they always loved the chicken and waffles.
-Even General Lee stopped there on his retreat.
-In that same area, discover Hickory Bridge Farm.
-They offer farm-style meals on the weekends, ask what came from the garden.
+Hickory Bridge Farm offers farm-style meals on the weekends, ask what came from the garden.

 If you want to be sure you can take some treats home with you, consider hitting our farm markets.
 From spring to winter, you will discover why agriculture is a top industry in Adams County.
 From fresh veggies to juicy fruit – including our #1 apple, you can fill your basket with tasty and healthy treats.
 You will also find a few that may be a little less healthy but definitely delicious – homemade cookies and cakes, local ice creams, and delicious breads.
 If you remember to bring a cooler for your drive home, you may want to pick up some free range eggs or farm fresh meats.